Prisons in California: State corrections and rehabilitation costs

 The costs to run prisons are substantially subsidized by the use of incarcerated labor.
 Incarcerated workers do meal preparation, laundry, janitorial services, building maintenance, and other activities necessary for the day-to-day operations of a prison.
 Incarcerated workers are paid between $.08 and $.37 per hour for their labor.

 Demographics and statistics

 Gender

-CDCR divides the in-custody population into men and women.
-Men make up 95.5% of the in-custody population.
+Prior to the passage of SB 132, CDCR divided the in-custody population into men and women.
+Men made up 95.5% of the in-custody population in 2018.

-Prisons facilities are designed for and run based on a specific gender.
+Prisons facilities are designed for and run based on a specific gender/gender identity.
 In 2019, the California state legislature passed SB 132, "The Transgender Respect, Agency, and Dignity Act", which will require that CDCR "house the person in a correctional facility designated for men or women based on the individual’s preference" starting in 2021.

 Two prisons, California Institute for Women and Central California Women's Facility, are designated for women, and additionally Folsom State Prison houses men and women in separate facilities.
 All other prisons are designated for men.
 3 of the 44 fire camps are designated for women.